eyob721/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     -   a function that reverses a given string.
 -   6-puts.c
     -   a function that prints every other character in a string, starting with the first character, followed by a new line.
+-   7-puts_half.c
+    -   a function that prints the second half of a string.

 ## Advanced